NoViolet Bulawayo: Life

 In 2011, it was reported that she had begun work on a memoir project.
 Bulawayo sat on the board of trustees of the pan-African literary initiative Writivism between 2014 and 2018.

 Published in 2022, her second novel Glory – inspired by George Orwell's Animal Farm and about a nation on the cusp of revolution – was written over more than three years, during which Bulawayo "closely followed the grass roots activism demanding change in countries including Sudan, Algeria, Uganda, Eswatini and the United States, where the Black Lives Matter movement surged."
 Glory was described by The Conversation as "unforgettable" and "an instant Zimbabwean classic".
 Reviewing the novel for The Guardian, Sarah Ladipo Manyika concluded: "Bulawayo doesn't hold back in speaking truth to power.
 She writes urgently and courageously, holding up a mirror both to contemporary Zimbabwe and the world at large.
 Her fearless and innovative chronicling of politically repressive times calls to mind other great storytellers such as Herta Müller, Elif Shafak and Zimbabwean compatriot Yvonne Vera.
 Glory, with a flicker of hope at its end, is allegory, satire and fairytale rolled into one mighty punch."
-Glory was longlisted for the 2022 Booker Prize and the 2023 Women's Prize for Fiction.
+Glory was shortlisted for the 2022 Booker Prize and longlisted for the 2023 Women's Prize for Fiction.

+In 2025, to mark the 25th anniversary of the Caine Prize for African Writing, Bulawayo's her story "Hitting Budapest" was chosen for the honorary "Best of Caine" award, selected by a judging panel comprising Abdulrazak Gurnah (chair), Jennifer Nansubuga Makumbi and film producer Tony Tagoe.